 CERVICAL CANCER FACTS

-Most cervical cancer is caused by an infection of the human papillomavirus (HPV).
+Most cervical cancer is caused by an human papillomavirus (HPV) infection.
 HPV is a virus that enters cells and can cause them to change.
 Some types of HPV have been linked with cervical, vulvar, vaginal, penial, anus, mouth, and throat cancers.
-Types of HPV that may cause cancer are known as High Risk types.
+Types of HPV that may cause cancer are known as “high-risk.”

 The Sexual Activity Factor

 HPV is passed from person to person during sexual activity.
 It is a very common virus and most people who are sexually active will get an HPV infection in their lifetime.
 There are no symptoms with HPV.
 Most HPV infections go away on their own.

 Short term infections cause only mild changes (low-grade) in cervical cells.
 The cells will go back to normal as the HPV infection clears.
 In some women, HPV does not go away.
 High risk HPV infections last for a long time and can cause high-grade changes in cervical cells.
 High-grade changes are more likely to lead to cancer though it usually takes 3-7 years for high-grade cervical cells to turn into cancer.

 The following factors may raise a woman’s risk of developing cervical cancer:

 - Having a male sexual partner who has had multiple sexual partners

 - Early age at which you first had sex (younger than 18 years)

 - A personal history of dysplasia of the cervix, vagina, or vulva